preeti276/Machine-Learning-Models/README.md

 <br><br>
 These algorithms are implemented on the diabetes dataset on the preprocessed scikit-version as well as the otiginal version found on: https://trevorhastie.github.io/data.html

 It is a basic repository to have an understanding of ways to apply the ideas and algorithms of machine learning for classification and regression.
+All the code related details and relevant analysis are added in corresponding notebooks.